towardsai/ai-tutor-rag-system/README.md

 colorFrom: gray
 colorTo: pink
 sdk: gradio
-sdk_version: 4.19.2
+sdk_version: 4.31.3
 app_file: scripts/gradio-ui.py
 pinned: false
 ---

----
+This repository contains the notebooks for the RAG AI tutor course in [notebooks](./notebooks).

-This project creates a helpful and accurate AI Tutor chatbot, leveraging GPT-3.5-Turbo and a RAG system.
-We design it to address student questions about AI with precision and clarity.
+A Gradio UI for an AI tutor chatbot is available in [scripts](./scripts/gradio-ui.py).

-### Installation
+### Installation (for Gradio UI)

 1. **Create a new Python environment:**